JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 ```

 Similarly, we can verify, whether a tangent vector `X` is valid.
-It has to fulfill the same size requirements and it has to be orthogonal to `p`.
+It has to fulfil the same size requirements and it has to be orthogonal to `p`.
 We can again use the `kwargs`, but also provide a way to check `p`, too.

 ```@example manifold-tutorial